Apostolos172/communication-systems/README.md

 # communications-systems
 Projects which were created for communications systems course of my university studies, for different metrics of the communications systems

-You can see them <b>live</b> in the following link [apostolos172.github.io/communication-systems/](https://apostolos172.github.io/communication-systems/)
+You can see them <b>live</b> in the following link [apostolos172.github.io/communication-systems/](https://apostolos172.github.io/communication-systems/) or [communication-systems.vercel.app](https://communication-systems.vercel.app/)

 ## Build with
 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)